Organic Wholegrain Bread

 Terrace Farm, Rakia, Mid Canterbury

-Our corn comes from the fine people at Broadlands who are dedicated to producing natural and organic gluten free products.
+Our corn comes from the fine people at Broadlands who are dedicated to producing natural, gluten free products.
 They farm on land which has been in their family for more than 60 years and have been supplying The Breadman for many years.
-You can read all about them here.
+You can read more about them on our blog here

 Where we can't get an NZ grown product we buy from a certified organic supplier, usually Ceres Organics .
 By doing that we can be assured that the products we are buying are what they say they are and are properly certified.
 Inevitably some ingredients come from China and Ceres go to much effort to ensure the integrity of those products.